bigyanic/Hacktoberfest-Simple-Practice-Programmes/README.md

 **Step-2** Open this Repository

-**Step-3** Start solving questions and merge it by createing a branch
+**Step-3** Start solving questions and merge it by creating a branch

-**Dont forget to add your name and name of the program you some on the file you create**
+**Don't forget to add your name and name of the program you some on the file you create**

 Example: TheMakersSquad_sumofnumbers.cpp